 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Act are given in the notes to the Financial Statements.
+Details of loans guarantees and investments covered under theprovisions of Section 186 of the Act are given in the notes to the Financial Statements.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-The complete details with respect to contracts or arrangements withrelated parties as required to be given under the Act and Part C of Schedule V of Listing Regulations aregiven in the Corporate Governance Report.
+The complete details with respect to contracts or arrangements withrelated parties as required to be given under the Act and Part C of Schedule V of theListing Regulations is given in the 'Corporate Governance Report'.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Analysis Report pursuant to Part B of Schedule V of Listing Regulations which forms part of the Annual Report for the year under reviewas ANNEXURE 'G'.
+A detailed review of the operations and performance of the company isset out in the management discussion and analysis report pursuant to Part B of Schedule Vof the Listing Regulations which forms part of the Annual Report for the year under reviewas ANNEXURE 'G'.

-A detailed review of Human Resources of the Company is set out in the ManagementDiscussion and Analysis Report.
+A detailed review of human resources of the company is set out in themanagement discussion and analysis report.

-A Report on Corporate Governance along with a certificate from thepracticing company secretary regarding compliance with conditions of the corporategovernance as stipulated in Part E of Schedule V of Listing Regulations forms part ofthis report and is annexed as ANNEXURE 'J'.
+A report on corporate governance along with a certificate from thepracticing company secretary regarding compliance with conditions of the corporategovernance as stipulated in Part E of Schedule V of the Listing Regulations forms part ofthis report and is annexed as ANNEXURE 'H'.